SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

          // new functionality to add to SomeType goes here }

-An extension can also extend an existing type to make it adopt one or more protocols.
+An extension can extend an existing type to make it adopt one or more protocols.
 Where this is the case,
 the protocol names are written in exactly the same way as for a class or structure: